WPBeginner

 Delete All WordPress Comments

-While the above methods will disable comments on your posts and pages, it will not remove the existing comments from your WordPress site.
+While the above methods will disable comments on your posts and pages, they will not remove the existing comments from your WordPress site.

-To delete all the comments from your site, click on Comments from the left sidebar of your admin panel.
+To delete all the comments from your site, you can click ‘Comments’ from the left sidebar of your admin panel.

 Delete all WordPress comments

-If your website has a lot of comments, then you will have to repeat this step multiple times.
+If your website has a lot of comments, then you will have to repeat this step multiple times because WordPress only displays a certain number of comments per page.

-If you are looking to disable comments on media pages, then there are two ways to go about it.
+If you are looking to disable comments on media attachment pages, then there are 2 ways to go about it.

-You can either manually disable comments on individual media attachment files by following the methods we discussed above but that can be really time consuming.
+You can manually disable comments on individual media attachment files by following the methods we discussed above, but that can be really time-consuming.

-The easier way to bulk disable comments on all media attachments is by using a code snippet.
-Simply paste the following code in your theme’s functions.php file or a site-specific plugin.
+The easier way to bulk disable comments is by using a code snippet.
+If you’re an advanced user, you can paste the following code into your theme’s functions.php file.
+However, we don’t recommend this method as editing core files can break your WordPress site easily.

 function filter_media_comment_status( $open, $post_id ) {